-Parameter Definition Global warming potential of land-atmosphere carbon exchange (Mg CO 2 eq) TotalEnergy_CumCO2eq_all Cumulative emissions of CO 2 , CH 4 , and BC from all bioenergy (forest management and land cover change) TotalNonBurn_AnnCO2eq_all Annual exchange of CO 2 and CH 4 from all sources excluding all controlled burning and wildfire TotalFire_AnnCO2eq_all Annual emissions of CO 2 , CH 4 , and BC from controlled burning (prescribed burn and slash burning) and wildfire TotalEnergy_AnnCO2eq_all Annual emissions of CO 2 , CH 4 , and BC from all bioenergy (forest management and land cover change) TotalBurn_CumCO2eq_all Cumulative exchange of CO 2 , CH4, and BC from all controlled burning and wildfire TotalBurn_AnnCO2eq_all Annual exchange of CO 2 , CH 4 , and BC from all controlled burning and wildfire Total_CumCO2eq_all Cumulative exchange of CO 2 , CH 4 , and BC from all sources Total_AnnCO2eq_all Annual exchange of CO 2 , CH 4 , and BC from all sources Additional partitioning of BC-C emissions (Mg C) ManFire_CumBCC Cumulative emissions of BC from controlled burning due to Forest management (prescribed burn and slash burning) ManTotEnergy_CumBCC Cumulative emissions of BC from total bioenergy due to Forest management (harvest plus extra slash utilization) ManHarv2Energy_CumBCC Cumulative emissions of BC from bioenergy due to Forest management harvest ManSlash2Energy_CumBCC Cumulative emissions of BC from bioenergy due to Forest management extra slash utilization LCCFire_CumBCC Cumulative BC emissions from slash burning due to land cover change (default is 0) LCCTotEnergy_CumBCC Cumulative BC emissions from bioenergy due to conversion from Forest to Urban Area or Cultivated Land from Forest (harvest plus extra slash utilization) LCCHarv2Energy_CumBCC Cumulative BC emissions from bioenergy due to harvest associated with conversion from Forest to Urban Area or Cultivated Land LCCSlash2Energy_CumBCC Cumulative BC emissions from bioenergy due to extra slash utilization associated with conversion from Forest to Urban Area or Cultivated Land (default is 0)
+Parameter Definition TotalNonBurn_CumCO2eq_all Cumulative exchange of CO 2 and CH 4 from all sources excluding controlled burning and wildfire TotalFire_CumCO2eq_all Cumulative emissions of CO 2 , CH 4 , and BC from controlled burning (prescribed burn and slash burning) and wildfire Global warming potential of land-atmos (land uptake is negative) (Cont.) phere carbon exchange (Mg CO 2 eq) TotalEnergy_CumCO2eq_all Cumulative emissions of CO 2 , CH 4 , and BC from all bioenergy (forest management and land cover change) TotalNonBurn_AnnCO2eq_all Annual exchange of CO 2 and CH 4 from all sources excluding all controlled burning and wildfire TotalFire_AnnCO2eq_all Annual emissions of CO 2 , CH 4 , and BC from controlled burning (prescribed burn and slash burning) and wildfire TotalEnergy_AnnCO2eq_all Annual emissions of CO 2 , CH 4 , and BC from all bioenergy (forest management and land cover change) TotalBurn_CumCO2eq_all Cumulative exchange of CO 2 , CH4, and BC from all controlled burning and wildfire TotalBurn_AnnCO2eq_all Annual exchange of CO 2 , CH 4 , and BC from all controlled burning and wildfire Total_CumCO2eq_all Cumulative exchange of CO 2 , CH 4 , and BC from all sources Total_AnnCO2eq_all Annual exchange of CO 2 , CH 4 , and BC from all sources Additional partitioning of BC-C emissions (Mg C) ManFire_CumBCC Cumulative emissions of BC from controlled burning due to Forest management (prescribed burn and slash burning) ManTotEnergy_CumBCC Cumulative emissions of BC from total bioenergy due to Forest management (harvest plus extra slash utilization) ManHarv2Energy_CumBCC Cumulative emissions of BC from bioenergy due to Forest management harvest ManSlash2Energy_CumBCC Cumulative emissions of BC from bioenergy due to Forest management extra slash utilization LCCFire_CumBCC Cumulative BC emissions from slash burning due to land cover change (default is 0) LCCTotEnergy_CumBCC Cumulative BC emissions from bioenergy due to conversion from Forest to Urban Area or Cultivated Land from Forest (harvest plus extra slash utilization)

-Parameter Definition Additional partitioning of BC-C emissions (Mg C) (Cont.)
+Parameter Definition LCCHarv2Energy_CumBCC Cumulative BC emissions from bioenergy due to harvest associated with conversion from Forest to Urban Area or Cultivated Land LCCSlash2Energy_CumBCC Cumulative BC emissions from bioenergy due to extra slash utilization associated with conversion from Forest to Urban Area or Cultivated Land (default is 0) Additional partitioning of BC-C emissions (Mg C) (Cont.)
 Wildfire_CumBCC Cumulative emissions of BC from wildfire ManFire_AnnBCC Annual emissions of BC from wildfire ManTotEnergy_AnnBCC Annual emissions of BC from controlled burning due to Forest management (prescribed burn and slash burning) ManHarv2Energy_AnnBCC Annual emissions of BC from total bioenergy due to Forest management (harvest plus extra slash utilization) ManSlash2Energy_AnnBCC Annual emissions of BC from bioenergy due to Forest management harvest LCCFire_AnnBCC Annual emissions of BC from bioenergy due to Forest management extra slash utilization LCCTotEnergy_AnnBCC Annual BC emissions from slash burning due to land cover change (default is 0) LCCHarv2Energy_AnnBCC Annual BC emissions from bioenergy due to conversion from Forest to Urban Area or Cultivated Land from Forest (harvest plus extra slash utilization) LCCSlash2Energy_AnnBCC Annual BC emissions from bioenergy due to harvest associated with conversion from Forest to Urban Area or Cultivated Land Wildfire_AnnBCC Annual BC emissions from bioenergy due to extra slash utilization associated with conversion from Forest to Urban Area or Cultivated Land (default is 0)